Fuel My Plate

 To serve

-1 tsp coconut flakes, toasted
+1 tsp coconut flakes, crumbled

 Instructions